 Entering Data for the Sample Project

-- Finalize Artiste and performance date - 2 days
+- Finalize Artist and performance date - 2 days

 As you enter the task duration, you can see a Blue bar appearing on the right, graphically indicating the duration.
 This is the task bar, and the collection of these bars is called the Gantt chart.
 We will worry about this later.
 For now, keep entering the further tasks:

-Organize accommodation for artiste's Group - 5 days
+Organize accommodation for artist’s group - 5 days

 Enter Project Start Date and Task Dependencies

 Great..
 If you have gone this far without any hitch, you are almost there.
 You are, of course, wondering why all the activities are starting on the same date, right?
 By default, Microsoft Project will assume the Project and all activities start on the current date.
 As a Project Manager, let us say you are tied up till the end of August, and hence you would like to devote time to this project only from September 1.